Small Kitchens With A Big Personality

 4. UTILIZE WASTED SPACE

 The flip-side to having no wall cabinets, is to add more wall cabinets to your space.
 For the person who needs a great deal of storage, and organization in their life, this option is for you.
 The most useful way to add more cabinet to a small kitchen is to go up.
-Building up crown molding to reach the ceiling is a good way to create the illusion you have taller wall cabinets.
+Building up crown moulding to reach the ceiling is a good way to create the illusion you have taller wall cabinets.
 If you have at least 12" of space above your wall cabinets, you can consider adding small stacker cabinets (as pictured below) with or without glass doors.
 Not only do you gain more space for storage, but the glass doors add a very classy touch to any small kitchen design.

 5. SMALL ISLAND